ibm-cloud-docs/cis/custom-rules-creating.md

    `ibmcloud cis custom-waf rule-delete 601b728b86e630c744c81740f72570c3 4d37cb6f87654e96a18bc531628a4d27`

-## Working with WAF custom rules with the API
-{: #working-with-waf-custom-rules-api}
-{: api}

-This section provides the information about getting, creating, updating, and deleting WAF custom rules with the API.

-### Getting the custom rule entry point for the API
+## Getting the custom rule entry point for the API
 {: #get-rule-entry-point-api}

 All custom rule API operations require a `RULESET_ID` of the entry point ruleset for the custom rules phase.
 This entry point ruleset might already exist or needs to be created if it does not exist.